+The spirit of the revolution is all around the restaurant where antique salvaged pieces are mixed together with modern touches.
 The atmosphere was created with the help of noted commercial photographer Dominic Episcopo.
-Owners Luca Sena, Sr. and John Poulos enlisted him to design the look and vibe of Revolution House.
+Owners Luca Sena, Sr. and John Poulos enlisted him to design the restaurant interior.

 In addition to experience with his family he was formally trained in culinary school and was even taught by chefs from Italy about the art of making Neapolitan pizza.
 When you enter the restaurant immediately to the right you’ll see a large wood fired pizza oven used to cook all the pizzas and breads on the menu.
-These pizzas have been a staple since opening Revolution House and the new menu brings exciting choices like the Shrimp Pizza with fior de latte, asparagus, and cherry tomato.
+These pizzas have been a staple since opening Revolution House and the new menu brings exciting choices like the Brie Pizza with pecan, honey, strawberry, and raisins; Spinach & Artichoke Pizza with asiago cheese; or the Ricotta Pizza with zucchini, cauliflower puree, basil and smoked mozzarella.